 Eco Rating – At Vodafone, we aim to build a digital society.
 One that enhances socio-economic progress, embraces everyone and does not come at the cost of our planet.

 To empower our customers to make more environmentally conscious choices together with other operators in Europe

 We are introducing Eco Rating, a harmonized scoring system for mobile devices when shopping online or in-store.
 This is to empower our customers to make more environmentally conscious choices.

 How does it work?

-Eco Rating evaluates the impact smartphones and featurephones make on our environment throughout the entire lifecycle of the device.
+Eco Rating evaluates the impact mobile phones make on our environment throughout their entire lifecycle.
 There will be an overall score that is easily accessible and shows the impact the device has on the environment and society.
-Products with the highest score (from 1-100) are particularly sustainable and environmental friendly.
-The overall score sub-categories are Durability, Repairability, Recyclability, Climate efficiency and Resource efficiency.
+Products with the highest score (from 1-100) are particularly sustainable and environmentally friendly.
+The overall score sub-categories are:

 The expected guaranteed lifetime of the device and the components, the battery life as well as the device robustness.

 The possibility of simple repairs as well as the time span for software updates from the manufacturer.